 Order your copy today. ’Influence and Thrive: How Professionals, Entrepreneurs, Business Leaders, & Corporations Use Effective Communication To Get Results’, is available on Amazon, in Kindle, paperback and hardback versions, at Barnes & Noble, on Kobo, at Waterstones, and in many other international outlets, stores, and libraries worldwide.

-And don’t forget to check out the Influence and Thrive website for all information about the book, including the trailer, advance reviews, exclusive offers to Nigerian residents, and how to contact me.
+And don’t forget to check out the Influence and Thrive website for all the information about the book, including the trailer, advance reviews, exclusive offers to Nigerian residents, and how to contact me.
 Then email me your thoughts on how to intend to apply the foolproof techniques I recommend in the book to get the results you deserve.
 And please post your reviews on Amazon, Barnes & Noble, Waterstones, Goodreads, and on your favourite online retailer.
 Please help me get the word out of this invaluable communications book.
 Thank you so much for your support!

 And below’s a quick video of me unboxing the first print run for Nigeria.
 Clearly, I couldn’t contain my excitement.